Bitwig Studio 3.2

-Additionally, a number of new arpeggiation shapes have been added to either blossom out from the center, spiral in toward the middle, keep the order notes were played in, and more.
+Additionally, a number of new arpeggiation shapes have been added, including blossoming out from the center and spiraling in toward the middle.
+Another interesting addition is the new Octave Behavior option, which adds more pattern and sonic variations when the Octave Range is greater with three settings: Broad, which takes each additional octave in sequence, stacking them up with possible irregular/repeating patterns; Thin, which flattens and sorts all notes into one linear shape; and 1 by 1, which executes the full pattern in each octave before moving to the next octave.
 You can also swap the synced timing out for a millisecond clock, maybe to stutter the end of a phrase.
 Or keep a note interval but play it off the beat grid.
 Or turn global note length up to 400% and let notes overlap for new harmonies.
+Or even Humanize step start times and velocities.
 The piano interface is newly flexible.

 Bitwig Studio’s Instrument Selector, Note FX Selector, and audio FX Selector have all gained voice modes, for dynamically triggering different layers.
 Whether each note of a chord needs a slightly different preset or a totally different VST, these modes will handle the details without any fuss.
 The same for a few arpeggiators set to do polyrhythms or a pile of audio effects that should be swept thru.

-Some modes switch layers when a new note arrives, such as Round-robin passing each note (or individual chord notes) to different layers, Free Voice targeting unused layers first (ideal for creating polyphony with external eurorack hardware), and Random for spreading things out (particularly nice with a pile of different audio FX).
+Some modes switch layers when a new note arrives, such as Round-robin and Free-robin, which pass each note (or individual chord notes) to different layers; Free Voice, which targets unused layers first (ideal for creating polyphony with Eurorack hardware); and Random and Random Other, which spread things out (particularly nice with a pile of different audio FX).
 And any of these modes will take the same sequence of notes and transform it into a new bouquet of sound.

 Keyswitches turns a range of notes into controls that target specific layers (good for film scoring with different sounds and articulations).
-CC mode uses any control change message to sweep thru the available layers (like using mod wheel to cycle thru various note FX), and Program Change does the same with that kind of MIDI messages (common from pedal controllers, etc.).
+CC mode uses any control change message to sweep through the available layers (like using mod wheel to cycle through various note FX), and Program Change does the same with those kinds of MIDI messages (common from pedal controllers, etc.).